Essential dimension via prismatic cohomology: Essential dimension and characteristic classes

 \begin{para} Let $K$ be a field of characteristic $0.$ By a {\em $p$-adic valuation} on $K,$ we mean a rank one valuation $v$ on $K,$ with $v(p) > 0.$ We suppose that $K$ is complete with respect to such a valuation, with ring of integers $\O_K$ and perfect residue field $k.$ We now recall the facts we will need about the prismatic cohomology of smooth formal schemes over $\O_K.$

 We do not recall the general formalism of prisms, as developed by Bhatt-Scholze \cite{BhattScholze}, and Koshikawa \cite{KoshikawaI} in the logarithmic case, but consider only the two examples we will need.
 First suppose that the valuation on $K$ is discrete.
-Set $A = W(k)\lps u \rps,$ equipped with a Frobenius $\varphi$ which extends the Frobenius on $W$ by sending $u$ to $u^p.$ We equip $A$ with the map $A \rightarrow \O_K$ sending $u$ to some chosen uniformizer $\pi.$ Its kernel is generated by an Eisenstein polynomial $E(u) \in W(k)[u]$ for $\pi.$ In fact, in applications we will assume $\O_K = W(k),$ and $\pi = p.$ Then $(A, E(u)A)$ is the so called {\it Breuil-Kisin} prism.
+Set $A = W(k)\lps u \rps,$ equipped with a Frobenius $\varphi$ which extends the Frobenius on $W$ by sending $u$ to $u^p.$ We equip $A$ with the map $A \rightarrow \O_K$ sending $u$ to some chosen uniformizer $\pi.$ Its kernel is generated by an Eisenstein polynomial $E(u) \in W(k)[u]$ for $\pi.$ Then $(A, E(u)A)$ is the so called {\it Breuil-Kisin} prism.
+In fact, in applications we will assume $\O_K = W(k),$ and $\pi = p.$